easyops-cn/next-bricks/bricks/containers/docs/eo-page-view.md

           textContent: Hello World
       - brick: div
         properties:
           textContent: Say hello to everyone!
+And then say goodbye to everyone!
 ```